mikebattista/PowerShell-WSL-Interop/README.md

 * By creating PowerShell function wrappers for commands, prefixing them with `wsl` is no longer necessary
 * By identifying path arguments and converting them to WSL paths, path resolution is natural and intuitive as it translates seamlessly between Windows and WSL paths
+* By formatting arguments with special characters, arguments like regular expressions can be provided naturally
 * Default parameters are supported by `$WslDefaultParameterValues` similar to `$PSDefaultParameterValues`
 * Environment variables are supported by `$WslEnvironmentVariables`
 * Command completion is enabled by PowerShell's command completion